Cost of living, weather and lifestyle comparison.

 Want to know more about the weather and weather history?
 Then visit our sister site https://uk-historic-weather.co.uk

-London offers a notably stronger lifestyle proposition than Newcastle.
+Lifestyle is an area where London clearly shines.
 Standout features include Major Airport Nearby, Strong Rail Links, Large City.
+It provides a richer overall package of amenities, character and livability.
 That said, Newcastle has its own draws such as Vibrant Nightlife, Affordable Housing.
-For many people, the breadth and quality of what London brings to the table will be a compelling draw.
+This is likely to be a major consideration for anyone weighing up a move.

 Newcastle comes out ahead overall.